viivan/MCHCN/README.md

 ## Usage

 ### 1. Dataset Preparation
-- **Public Datasets**: The project integrates publicly available service recommendation datasets (e.g., standard benchmark datasets in service computing) to support quick validation of the MCHCN model’s basic functionality.
-These datasets follow general service recommendation data formats and can be directly used for model debugging and preliminary performance testing without additional preprocessing.

-- **Paper-Specific Dataset (From MCHCN paper)**: The **ProgrammableWeb dataset** used in the experiments of *MCHCN.paper* (Section 4.1) — which contains 6,217 mashup services, 11,930 Web APIs, 13,093 mashup-API calling relationships, and corresponding mashup tag information — is hosted in our dedicated GitHub repository.
+- **Paper-Specific Dataset (From MCHCN paper)**: The **ProgrammableWeb dataset** used in the experiments of *MCHCN.paper* (Section 4.1) — which contains 6,217 mashup services, 11,930 Web APIs, and corresponding mashup tag information — is hosted in our dedicated GitHub repository.
 To replicate the experimental results in *MCHCN paper* (e.g., performance comparison in Section 4.4, robustness test in Section 4.6), please access the repository for dataset download and detailed usage guidelines:https://github.com/viivan/mashup-and-Web-API-data1.

 ### 2. Configuration
-1. Navigate to the `./config/` directory and modify `MCHCN.conf`—all core parameters are pre-configured to match the optimal settings in *MCHCN paper* (Section 4.7 Parameter Experiment):
+ Navigate to the `./config/` directory and modify `MCHCN.conf`—all core parameters are pre-configured to match the optimal settings in *MCHCN paper* (Section 4.7 Parameter Experiment):
    ```ini
    [MCHCN]
    -emb_size 100          # Embedding dimension (Section 4.1: 100)